Inclusive Thermodynamics of Computational Machines: Introduction

-As an example, this Hamiltonian framework is one of the common ways to model ``open'' quantum systems.
-In those models, one explicitly specifies a unitary operator governing the joint dynamics of an SOI together with the external systems coupled to the SOI, with partial traces used to evaluate the dynamics of the SOI by itself~\cite{Nielsen2000QuantumCA, Breuer2002TheTO}.
+Importantly, this Hamiltonian framework is not only applicable to classical systems.
+It is also one of the common ways to model open quantum systems.
+In those quantum models, one explicitly specifies a unitary operator governing the joint dynamics of an SOI together with the external systems coupled to the SOI, with partial traces used to evaluate the dynamics of the SOI by itself~\cite{Nielsen2000QuantumCA, Breuer2002TheTO}.
 This model of quantum systems is central to recent research on quantum information processing~\cite{Nielsen2000QuantumCA}.

+Our goal in this paper is to build on this previous work in ST, to construct a formalism for analyzing the thermodynamics of arbitrary computational systems that depends solely on the logical dynamics of those systems, without further specifying any of the low-level details of the physical process that implements that machine.
+We want to be able to analyze the thermodynamics of \textit{just the dynamics of the computational machine}, with our conclusions not changing based on extraneous physical parameters that are not fixed by the dynamics of the computational machine.